HariSekhon/Knowledge-Base/banking.md

 Investment banks have a bit of technical jargon that it helps to know in conversation, although you probably won't be working on anything actually needing this knowledge as an IT guy.

-## Quick Cheating for Investment Banking Jargon
+## Quick Cheatsheet for Investment Banking Jargon

 | Term                | Description                                                                                                                                                                                                                                                                                                                                     |
 |---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|